DemonDia/SPM_G5T4_dev/README.md

 ├── HelperFunctions.py (For helper functions that are usable for the API)
 |
 ├── .gitignore (this lists the type of files that will NOT be tracked by GitHub)
 |
+├── TableInfo.py (this stores the information of the columns of each entity)
+|
 ├── config.py (all the setup will happen there; SQLAlchemy and App initialisation)
 |